-7.1 Attendance and Lateness Registration takes place each morning at 8.50 am and each afternoon at 1.20 pm.
-Class teachers will enter a present mark (/) on the register for each pupil present and an absent mark for any pupil that is absent.
-Children who arrive within 30 minutes of school start time will be marked down as (L) late.
-Children who arrive after 9.30 am and 1:30 pm are deemed to be absent.
-Any pupil arriving in school after these times will be marked U. In case of emergency, the register shows the pupil is on the premises, but they will not receive a present mark toward their overall attendance.
-Children who arrive late must report to the office immediately.
-Children who arrive late will be given the green dinner option if they have not pre-ordered a dinner.
+7.1 Attendance and Lateness

+- Registration takes place each morning at 8.50 am and each afternoon at 1.00 pm. - Class teachers will enter a present mark (/) on the register for each pupil present and an absent mark for any pupil that is absent. - Children who arrive within 30 minutes of school start time will be marked down as (L) late. - Children who arrive after 9.30 am and 1:30 pm are deemed to be absent.
+Any pupil arriving in school after these times will be marked U. In case of emergency, the register shows the pupil is on the premises, but they will not receive a present mark toward their overall attendance. - Children who arrive late must report to the office immediately. - Children who arrive late will be given the green dinner option if they have not pre-ordered a dinner - Parents/carers will be contacted by school if their child is persistently late.